brianwalczak/Bitwarden-Auto-Backup-Manager/README.md

-# Bitwarden Auto-Backup Manager
+# Bitwarden Auto-Backup Manager (Beta)
-A robust application that creates local, encrypted auto-backups for your Bitwarden vault.
+A robust application that creates local, encrypted auto-backups for your Bitwarden vault without using your master password.

+> [!WARNING]
+> **This app is currently in its beta state as we collect more information.
+I am not responsible for any issues that may occur during use.
+If you find a bug, please report it <a href='https://github.com/BrianWalczak/Bitwarden-Auto-Backup-Manager/issues'>here</a> as I make improvements :)**

 ## Features
 - Create encrypted backups of your Bitwarden Vault with ease, ensuring that your personal information is safe.
 - Enable encrypted automatic backups to occur every day, week, or month to keep your vault saved.
 - Restore your Bitwarden Vault from any backup within seconds, helping you access your information freely.
-- Your master password is never required to create a new backup, and each backup is automatically created from utilizing the Bitwarden Desktop app.
+- Your master password is never required to create a new backup, and each backup is automatically created from utilizing the Bitwarden Desktop app (for account authentication **only**) and direct Bitwarden API.

 ## Requirements
 Before installing the Bitwarden Auto-Backup Manager, you need to have the Bitwarden Desktop app installed locally on your device.
-You must ensure that the Bitwarden Desktop app is **not** installed through the Microsoft Store or the App Store.

-If you have it downloaded through the Microsoft Store, click <a href='https://vault.bitwarden.com/download/?app=desktop&platform=windows'>here</a> to download the latest installer for the Bitwarden Desktop app.
-At this time, we currently only support Windows operating systems due to the background restrictions posed by macOS.
+If you don't already, click <a href='https://vault.bitwarden.com/download/?app=desktop&platform=windows'>here</a> to download the latest installer for the Bitwarden Desktop app.

 Once you install the Bitwarden Desktop app, it's crucial that you login to your vault before you install the Bitwarden Auto-Backup Manager.
-This step is important, because it allows us to communicate with the Bitwarden Desktop app and sync your vault automatically, all without the need of entering your master password.
+This step is important, because it allows us to get the necessary information from the Bitwarden Desktop app to sync your vault directly through the Bitwarden API, all without the need of entering your master password.

+> [!CAUTION]
+> **This project currently supports personal Bitwarden accounts, utilizing the PBKDF2 KDF algorithm (Argon2id is NOT supported).
+You can [click here](https://vault.bitwarden.com/#/settings/security/security-keys) to view and update your current KDF configuration.**

 ## Installation
 To install the Bitwarden Auto-Backup Manager, simply visit our <a href='https://github.com/BrianWalczak/Bitwarden-Auto-Backup-Manager/releases'>releases page</a> and download the Windows executable.
 Then, launch the app and configure your settings to enable automatic backups on your device.

-We communicate directly with the Bitwarden Desktop app to get the latest update of your encrypted Bitwarden vault and save it as a backup.
+We communicate directly with the Bitwarden API to get the latest update of your encrypted Bitwarden vault and save it as a backup with your Bitwarden Desktop configurations.

+## Credits/Authors
+This project was made possible by utilizing the following dependencies:
+- [`electron`](https://www.npmjs.com/package/electron) | This application is powered by Electron and other supported libraries, including [`electron-prompt`](https://www.npmjs.com/package/electron-prompt) and [`jquery`](https://www.npmjs.com/package/jquery), for a seamless user experience.
+- [`bitwarden/clients`](https://github.com/bitwarden/clients/tree/main/libs/common/src) | The Bitwarden client library (as well as its dependencies) are utilized to ensure exports are supported by Bitwarden and properly formatted
+- [`keytar`](https://www.npmjs.com/package/keytar) | Keytar is a system keychain manager that is utilized to help authenticate your Bitwarden account and create backups.
+Your Bitwarden account can only be used to download an **encrypted** version of your vault, keeping all of your passwords safe from bad actors.
+- [`crypto`](https://www.npmjs.com/package/crypto) | CryptoJS is heavily used during the encryption and decryption process (as well as supported KDF algorithms).

+... and much more (refer to the **package.json** for more information)!

 ## FAQ
-### Why did my Bitwarden Desktop app randomly close?
+### Why do I need to install the Bitwarden Desktop App?
-During every backup, the Bitwarden Auto-Backup Manager will close all processes of the Bitwarden Desktop app, and relaunch them in the background to ensure that your vault is synced to its latest version.
-The backup process takes about 5 seconds, so you may re-open the app once the backup is finished.
-If you disrupt this process, the backup may fail.

-### Why is my mouse cursor loading sometimes?
-If your mouse cursor starts to load at random times, this means that there's a new background process being launched on your computer.
-When a new backup is created, this may sometimes occur as we communicate with the Bitwarden Desktop app, but this is completely normal.
+We use the Bitwarden Desktop app to fetch your account configuration when creating a backup.
+This is crucial, because it's what allows you to decrypt your data at any given time.
+Despite this, we communicate directly with the direct Bitwarden API to sync your vault and generate an access token.

 ### Will I receive automatic backups if my computer isn't turned on?
 No, you will **not** receive backups if your computer isn't turned on.
 If your device isn't turned on, we won't be able to run in the background and ensure your vault is backed up.

 ### Do I need to stay connected to the internet for a backup?
 Yes, you'll need to be connected to the internet to get the latest version of your vault backed up.
-To create a backup, we communicate with Bitwarden's server to get the most recent version of your encrypted vault.
+To create a backup, we communicate with Bitwarden's API server to get the most recent version of your encrypted vault.
 Without an internet connection, only your offline vault will be backed up.

 ### Why are some of my older backups being removed?
 If you notice that some of your older backups are being removed from your specified backups folder, this means that your maximum backup threshold has been reached and your old backups are being deleted to free up space for new ones.
 However, this setting is completely customizable!
 Simply open the settings tab on the Bitwarden Auto-Backup Manager, and enter a number of your choice under "Number of backups to keep".